(This article last revised 8-8-2014)

 In the final analysis, Jews need to understand that the logic of using isolated words of their prophets to claim the absolute and exclusive right to the land they have taken is flawed.

-Jews are our fellow human beings, and we are all children of God.
-The God of Israel is the same God of all the world’s religions.
+The solution is peaceful coexistence, celebrating our diversity rather than focusing on it as a cause for conflict and division.
+For we should all respect our fellow human beings, and realize we are all children of God.
+And the God of Israel is the same God of all the world’s religions.
 They each may have a different, man-made concept of God, but all truly Divine inspiration and revelation comes from the same Source, which is God by any other name.

 That is why the teachings of Jesus were so similar to that of the Buddha Gautama.
 It is why Jesus spoke as a Hindu Avatar, speaking as and for the Holy One that is within, around and above us all.
 And it is why, according to the Gospel of Mary Magdalene, Jesus taught concepts very similar to those of Lao Tzu in the Book of Tao.